Basic Syntaxes of C

 - Local (auto) variables have indeterminate initial value if not specified, and if they have the same name, the local variable is accessed instead of the global variable (variable scope).

-is used mostly in multiple files, to access variables in another file.
+externis used mostly in multiple files, to access variables in another file.
 In this case, it is used to access the global variable.- A variable can only be accessed in the brackets (

-) it is declared in (variable lifetime). when outside the bracket, the variable is released. - The rules in the
+{}) it is declared in (variable lifetime). when outside the bracket, the variable is released. - The rules in the

-function are the same in other functions.
+mainfunction are the same in other functions.

 - What is the result of the following code?

-#include <stdio.h> int a = 117; void func1() { int a = 0; a++; printf("func1 a is %d\n", a); } void func2() { static int a = 0; a++; printf("func2 a is %d\n", a); } void func3() { static int a; a = 0; a++; printf("func3 a is %d\n", a); } int main(void) { for (int i = 0; i < 3; i++) func1(); for (int i = 0; i < 3; i++) func2(); for (int i = 0; i < 3; i++) func3(); printf("main a is %d\n", a); return 0; }
+#include <stdio.h> int a = 117; void func1() { int a = 0; a++; printf("func1 a is %d\n", a); } void func2() { static int a = 0; a++; printf("func2 a is %d\n", a); } void func3() { static int a; a = 0; a++; printf("func3 a is %d\n", a); } int main(void) { for (int i = 0; i < 3; i++) func1(); for (int i = 0; i < 3; i++) func2(); for (int i = 0; i < 3; i++) func3(); printf("main a is %d\n", a); return 0; }Click to expand Answer

 ✔️ Answer

-func1 a is 1 func1 a is 1 func1 a is 1 func2 a is 1 func2 a is 2 func2 a is 3 func3 a is 1 func3 a is 1 func3 a is 1 main a is 117
+func1 a is 1 func1 a is 1 func1 a is 1 func2 a is 1 func2 a is 2 func2 a is 3 func3 a is 1 func3 a is 1 func3 a is 1 main a is 117staticvariables’ value persist throughout the entire lifetime of the program.
+However, its scope is still limited in the brackets{}.

-Compiler Preprocessor (#define
+Compiler Preprocessor (#define)

 - What is the result of the following code?

-#include <stdio.h> int a = 0; #define a b int a = 1; int main(void) { printf("a is %d\n", a); printf("b is %d\n", b); #undef a printf("a is %d\n", a); printf("b is %d\n", b); return 0; }
+#include <stdio.h> int a = 0; #define a b int a = 1; int main(void) { printf("a is %d\n", a); printf("b is %d\n", b); #undef a printf("a is %d\n", a); printf("b is %d\n", b); return 0; }Click to expand Answer

 ✔️ Answer

-only affects tokens. (e.g. variables) - What is the result of the following code?
+a is 1 b is 1 a is 0 b is 1#defineonly affects tokens. (e.g. variables) - What is the result of the following code?

-#include <stdio.h> int a = 10; int func() { printf("%d\n", a); } #define a 117; int main(void) { int b = a + 3; printf("%d\n", b); func(); return 0; }
+#include <stdio.h> int a = 10; int func() { printf("%d\n", a); } #define a 117; int main(void) { int b = a + 3; printf("%d\n", b); func(); return 0; }Click to expand Answer

 ✔️ Answer

-Some points worth noting:
+117 10Some points worth noting:

 -